 Number of guests: 2-45 (1-2 buses per base station)

 Level: Very easy.
-Suitable for children.
+Suitable for children from 4 years old.
 No wheelchair access